owenroberts/mmp270/labs/1-1_Player_Physics.md

 label: Labs
 ---

 This lab continues the PlayerController script started in the [Programming Intro](1-0_Programming_Intro), and adds platformer phyiscs.
+We're also going to write a simple SceneManager script.

 ## 1. Setting up the Godot Project
 - Start with the project created in the previous lab, or Download the [Developer Default](./Developer_Default.zip) folder